asheeshcric/blog/_posts/2020-04-03-cnns-with-squeeze-and-excitation-blocks.md

 The excitation operator maps the input-specific descriptor **z** to a set of channel weights.
 In this regard, SE blocks intrinsically introduce dynamics conditioned on the input, which can be regarded as a self-attention function on channels whose relationships are not confined to the local receptive field the convolutional filters are responsive to.

+### Conclusion

+These SE blocks can be cascaded on top of each other or used alone into standard architectures like VGGNet by insertion after each convolution layer.
+Moreover, the flexibility of the SE block means that it can be directly applied to transformations beyond standard convolutions.
+The authors developed SENets by incorporating SE blocks into several examples of more complex architectures which you can find in the paper.

+The github link to the repository provided in the paper is: [https://github.com/hujie-frank/SENet](https://github.com/hujie-frank/SENet)

+For PyTorch implementation of the block, you can refer to: [https://github.com/moskomule/senet.pytorch](https://github.com/moskomule/senet.pytorch)